Birthdate

 Born with Albinism and a visual impairment, Burke grew up with a love for competition.
 She played basketball in elementary school and was introduced to goalball at age 12 by her itinerant teacher, who sat on the board of directors for recreational sports for PEI.
 Burk’s teacher gave the PEI goalball coach her name, who then reached out to her, paying her a visit at her school and inviting her to come try the sport of goalball with the provincial team.

-Upon initial viewing of goalball, Burk was jaw dropped by the fact that grown women were voluntarily flinging themselves in front of and getting hit by a ball.
+Upon her first introduction to goalball, Burk was jaw dropped by the fact that grown women were voluntarily flinging themselves in front of and getting hit by a ball.
 Still, she gave it a try, but in the end decided it wasn’t for her.

 In 2004, one year later, Burk decided to call the PEI goalball coach and ask if she could give the sport another try.
 He agreed, and this time she immediately fell in love with the goalball, joining the PEI provincial team.

-Burk has been nominated several times for the PEI “Female Athlete of the Year Award,” most recently for the 2019 year.
+Burk has been nominated several times for the PEI “Female Athlete of the Year Award,” most recently for 2019.

 CAREER HIGHLIGHTS